adamlabadorf/d3po/README.md

     - text x and y on heatmaps
     - text x and y tick labels
     - more customizable databoxes (with plots in them?!)
+    - only draw elements that are in the chart area (performance issue)

 Fixme:

     - fill-opacity, stroke on databox mouseover